On network coding for sum-networks: Proof of Theorem

-\textbf{Proof of part $(ii)$} \ Now we consider the case when nodes are allowed to do non-linear network coding, i.e., nodes can send any function of the incoming symbols on an outgoing edge.
-For the forward part, let us assume that $\net_1$ has a non-linear solution over $G$.
-Using such a network code, for every $i = 1,\ldots, m$, $z_i$ can recover $X_i$ and forward through the edge $(z_i,t_{L_i})$.
-We now extend the code for $\net_1$ to a network code for $\net_2$ where each intermediate/terminal node adds all the incoming messages to conpute any outgoing or recovered message.
-Clearly this gives a required solution for $\net_2$.
+\textbf{Proof of part $(ii)$:} \ Now we consider the case when nodes are allowed to do non-linear network coding, i.e., nodes can send any function of the incoming symbols on an outgoing edge.
+For the forward part, as in part (i), a code for $\net_1$ can be extended to a code for $\net_2$.

-Now we prove the ``only if'' part.
-Let $R_{L_i}$ and $R_{R_i}$ denote the symbols computed at the terminal nodes $t_{L_i}$ and $t_{R_i}$ respectively.